top of page

 Trip: 7-8 July 2015.
 From Piraeus to Santorini, via Syros, Paros, Naxos and Ios, with the BLUE STAR PATMOS of Blue Star Ferries.

 During the summer of 2015 my family decided to go on a trip to Santorini for five days.
-We had planned to leave Piraeus in the morning with the BLUE STAR DELOS, but a change in our schedule forced us to instead travel with her sister ship, the BLUE STAR PATMOS, during the evening, leaving Piraeus at 15:30 and arriving in Santorini at 02:30 the following day, after first stopping by four other Cyclades islands: Syros, Paros, Naxos and Ios.
+We had planned to leave Piraeus in the morning with the BLUE STAR DELOS, but a change in our schedule forced us to instead travel with her sister ship, namely the BLUE STAR PATMOS, during the evening.
+As such, we would be leaving Piraeus at 17:30 and in order to arrive in Santorini at 02:30 the following day, after first stopping by four other islands of the Cyclades, namely Syros, Paros, Naxos and Ios.
 This post is therefore my first-ever Tribute Post on this Blog.
-Such posts will detail a trip that I had with a particular ship (usually my first-ever trip with her or my first trip with her since the website was launched), her history and service, as well as the different ports that she would call during this trip.
+Such posts will cover in full detail a trip that I had with a particular ship (usually my first-ever trip with her or my first trip with her since the website was launched), her history and services, as well as the different ports that she would call during this trip.
 There are many more that will be written very soon, so stay tuned!

 The great BLUE STAR PATMOS in Piraeus, seen from the FLYING DOLPHIN ATHINA of Aegean Flying Dolphins, four days before traveling with her for the first time.

-We arrived an hour before the departure in Piraeus.
+We arrived in Piraeus an hour before our planned departure at 17:30 on 7 July 2015.
 This gave me the chance to show the ship to my family.
-Even though it was the first time I ever boarded her, I had seen many pictures of her accommodation in websites and forums dedicated to the Greek coastal service and the Greek Shipping magazine 'Efoplistis'.
-Therefore, I already knew what her interior areas would look like.
+Even though it was the first time I ever boarded her, I had seen many pictures of her indoor areas in websites and forums dedicated to the Greek coastal service and the Greek Shipping magazine 'Efoplistis'.
+Therefore, I already knew what they would look like in real-life.

-The majestic bow of the BLUE STAR PATMOS, a few moments before boarding.
+The majestic bow of the BLUE STAR PATMOS, a few moments before I embarked onboard her.
 The font used for the word 'PATMOS' is similar to the one used by Blue Star Ferries on their ships that bear the name of an island, with the latter being written in italics.

-The ship has 9 decks: Decks 1 to 5 are dedicated to the ship's garage and engine rooms, Decks 6, 7 and 8 to passenger areas, and Deck 9 to the ship's bridge.
+The ship has a total of 9 decks.
+Decks 1 to 5 are dedicated to the ship's garage and engine rooms, whereas Decks 6, 7 and 8 are dedicated to the passenger areas, and Deck 9 to the ship's bridge.
 Deck 6 is the one that greets passengers once they have reached the end of the escalators leading them from the garage to the passenger accommodation areas.
 There, one can note the reception desk which is primarily used for passengers that have booked cabins for the duration of the trip.

 The sign seen above the escalators leading from the garage to Deck 6.
 It displays the Aegean Sea, and features a message saying 'Thank you for sailing with us!' both in Greek and in English.
-At the bottom right corner, the company's name, logo, slogan and status as a member of Attica Group are mentioned.
+At the bottom right corner, one can also see the company's name, logo, slogan and status as a member of Attica Group.

 The reception sign near the reception desk, written with gold letters.